Omihi School General Information

 The school website (www.omihi.school.nz) should be your first point of call for the latest events and information about the school.

 School stationery is available to purchase at www.myschool.co.nz.
-Type in Omihi School and the junior and senior class list will come up.
+Type in Omihi School and the class lists will come up.
 Any additional stationery during the year can be purchased through our school office.

 During terms 1 and 4 sun hats you child/ren must wear an Omihi School sun hat.
 Hats are available to purchase from the school office.

 Our school swimming pool is used in terms 1 and 4 for water safety lessons with the children.
 Every Omihi School family is given the opportunity to have a pool key for the summer.
 We take extra care to ensure our children are safe when swimming: